 Saline Infusion Sonohysterogram (SIS)

-A SIS is an ultrasound test to evaluate the uterus.
+A SIS fertility procedure, commonly called a Saline Ultrasound, is an ultrasound test to evaluate the uterus.
 A catheter is placed within the cervix or lower part of the uterus, through which a small amount of sterile fluid (saline) is injected.
 A vaginal ultrasound is done as the saline is injected.
 The shape of the uterus, and abnormalities such as uterine polyps and small fibroids are evaluated.
-This test cannot determine if the fallopian tubes are open.
+A SIS cannot determine if the fallopian tubes are open.

 Office Hysteroscopy (OH)

-An OH involves inserting a small fiberoptic camera through the cervix into the uterine cavity.
+An OH is a fertility testing procedure that involves inserting a small fiberoptic camera through the cervix into the uterine cavity.
 Occasionally, it is necessary to dilate the cervical opening slightly to allow insertion of the hysteroscope.
 In order to see clearly, the uterine cavity is expanded by infusing a small amount of sterile fluid (saline) through a small channel in the hysteroscope.
 This test provides information about the uterine cavity and lining, and can evaluate for polyps and fibroids inside the uterus.
 The OH cannot determine if the fallopian tubes are open.

 Follicular Dynamic Ultrasounds

 Follicular dynamic (FD) ultrasounds are vaginal ultrasounds performed mid-cycle to evaluate timing of ovulation.
 In a normal cycle, beginning about four to five days prior to ovulation, ultrasound can identify the dominant ovarian follicle.
 In some women this process may not occur in a normal fashion.
-We can follow the growth of the follicle and determine its size just prior to ovulation.
+Using this fertility procedure, we can follow the growth of the follicle and determine its size just prior to ovulation.

 In 40% of couples experiencing infertility, there is some degree of male factor.
-A semen analysis is recommended, even when the woman has already received a diagnosis and/or when the male partner has previously had a child.
+A semen analysis is recommended, even when the woman has already undergone fertility test procedures and received a diagnosis and/or when the male partner has previously had a child.

 The semen analysis is a microscopic examination of the ejaculate to determine sperm number and function.
 A variety of parameters are assessed including concentration (number of sperm), motility, and morphology (shape).
 Values frequently fluctuate, and interpretation will require your doctor’s input.
 Persistent abnormalities may require additional testing or consultation with an urologist.